ronakrm/ronakrm.github.io/_drafts/practical-preferences-discretely/discretized-preferences-are-easy.md

 The super cool part is we can also push those distributions together concurrently, with a "push" direction coming directly from the way we set up the optimization problem to compute the total distance.
-We didn't get a chance to explore too much with respect to visualizations, and I wanted an excuse to make a pretty blog post, so here are a few more explorations as we minimize this distance.
+We didn't get a chance to explore too much with respect to visualizations for the paper, so here are a few more explorations as we minimize this distance.
 If you want more technical details, definitely check out [the paper](https://openreview.net/forum?id=R98ZfMt-jE), but the tl;dr is that the gradient of the linear optimization problem is exactly the dual variables, and the algorithm we use to compute the distance